sebastian-sz/efficientnet-lite-keras/README.md

 	b) The input range values is the same (0-255) = preprocessing is different but is still a part of the model.
 	c) Lite flag only in models from B0-B4.
 Raise Value Error in heavier models.

-9) Test whether one can still call old models without the lite flag.
+9) Test whether one can still call old models without the lite flag [x]